top of page

 • Ethical and Holistic Design Practices in Online Learning

-Here you'll find my current and published research, as well as my multimedia stories.
+Here you'll find my current and published research, OER, and passion projects like multimedia stories.

 Current Research